J-MaFf/Guides/github/Branch Protection/github-branch-protection-and-status-checks.md

 ### The Rationale

-1. **Status Checks**: Ensures automated tests/linting pass before merging—catches bugs early
+1. **Pull Requests Required**: Prevents accidental direct commits to main—ensures everything goes through code review workflow
 2. **Conversation Resolution**: Requires discussion of any feedback before merging—prevents oversights
-3. **Up-to-Date Branches**: Prevents merge conflicts and ensures main is always stable
-4. **No Force Pushes**: Protects git history integrity and prevents data loss
+3. **No Force Pushes**: Protects git history integrity and prevents data loss
-5. **No Deletions**: Prevents accidental branch deletion
+4. **Stale Review Dismissal**: Auto-dismisses outdated reviews when new commits are pushed—keeps feedback current
-6. **No Approval Reviews**: Solo developers don't need approval gates; CI automation is sufficient
+5. **No Approval Reviews**: Solo developers don't need approval gates; the PR workflow is sufficient
+6. **Flexible Merging**: Supports merge, squash, and rebase strategies for different use cases

 ### Design for Solo Developers

 The `Set-Rulesets.ps1` script is specifically designed for solo developers:

 - **Zero approval reviews required**: You don't need to wait for someone else to approve your code
-- **Automated checks only**: Your GitHub Actions workflows are the only gate—fast and objective
+- **PR-based workflow**: Forces a branching/PR workflow instead of committing directly—better for tracking changes
+- **No restrictive rules**: Allows free branch creation and merging of PRs without overly strict gates
 - **Batch application**: Apply to all your repos at once instead of configuring each one manually
 - **Safe replacement**: The script cleanly replaces rulesets without losing configuration data
 - **Modern approach**: Uses GitHub's recommended Rulesets feature, not legacy branch protection